mm80843/T3.5/docs/Benef/PBN__Benef_1108.md

 # __Improved data quality__

-## Name of the Benefit

-Collaboration between medical and data science professionals enhances data quality and management.

 ## Description of Benefits pertaining to Beneficiaries

 * [Enhances the quality and reliability of research outcomes; facilitates data interpretation and analysis.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1240.md)